EQAR/deqar-docs/docs/data_submission_overview.md

 ## Data Pipeline

-As noted, agencies may submit objects and PDF files meeting defined criteria above using one of three methods: manually via webform; as a CSV; and as a JSON file via an API.
-All three submission methods are fully interoperable.
-That is, agencies may switch between different methods at any time, and data submitted via one method may be updated/altered via another method.

 In general, irrespective of the submission method, all data submitted to DEQAR is handled following these steps:

  1. The Submission Request Object goes through the first level of validation;